Maud Sulter: The Centre of the Frame, a Panel Discussion

 Laura Castagnini is a curator and writer interested in the histories of feminism and their current articulations, especially as they intersect with the politics of sexuality and race, and their expression in modern and contemporary art.
 She has over a decade’s experience working as a curator, most recently at Tate as Assistant Curator, Modern and Contemporary British Art, where she curated monographic displays on Lubaina Himid and Liliane Lijn, as well as assisted on major exhibitions including Frank Bowling’s first retrospective.
 She also played an active role in building Tate’s collection of feminist and queer art and led on a major acquisitions of work by several unrepresented artists including Maud Sulter.
 She has since moved into freelance work, with a particular interest in LGBT+ exhibition histories in Britain, and was recently awarded a Research Continuity Fellowship from the Paul Mellon Centre to trace an exhibition history of the touring exhibition Stolen Glances: Lesbians Take Photographs (1991–1992).

-Evan Ifekoya is a London (U.K) based artist, educator and energy worker who through sound, text, video and performance places demands on existing systems and institutions of power, to recentre and prioritise the experience and voice of those previously marginalised.
+Evan Ifekoya is a London-based artist, educator and energy worker who, through sound, text, video and performance, places demands on existing systems and institutions of power, to recentre and prioritise the experience and voice of those previously marginalised.
 Their practice considers art as a site where resources can be both redistributed and renegotiated, whilst challenging the implicit rules and hierarchies of public and social space.
 Through archival and sonic investigations, they speculate on blackness in abundance.
 Their ongoing investigation considers the somatic experience of listening, the healing potential of sound and spiritual ecologies.

 They established the collectively run and QTIBPOC (queer, trans*, intersex, black and people of colour) led Black Obsidian Sound System (B.O.S.S.) in 2018.
-Upcoming presentations include a solo exhibition at Migros Museum, Zurich and a moving image commission with LUX in collaboration with University of Reading in 2022.
+Presentations in 2022 include a solo exhibition at Migros Museum, Zurich and a moving image commission with LUX in collaboration with University of Reading.
 They have presented exhibitions, moving image and performances across UK Europe and Internationally, most recently: Herbert Art Gallery and Museum as nominees of the Turner Prize (with B.O.S.S.
 2021); Gus Fischer New Zealand (2020); De Appel Netherlands (2019); Gasworks London (2018).

 Gaining her BA at the University of Derby and attaining her MA at University of the Arts London, Marcia Michael’s multidisciplinary practice centres on the reconstruction of the Black family archive.
 Michael injects current discourses of the personal that speak about and to the black presence in Britain.
 Michael does so within a Black feminist, intergenerational and decolonial visuality that pertains to her own diasporic experience and that of her ancestors.
 Michael’s work has been shown in the UK and internationally.